Laurent Birfuoré Dabiré: Priesthood

 On 29 December 1995, he was ordained a priest.
 He served in that capacity until 31 January 2013.
 As a priest, he served in various roles including as professor at the minor seminary of Saint-Tarcisius in Diébougou from 1996 until 1998.

 As bishop

 On 31 January 2013, Pope Benedict XVI appointed him as bishop of the Roman Catholic Diocese of Dori.
-He was consecrated and installed at Dori, Burkina Faso on 4 May 2013 by the hands of Archbishop Séraphin François Rouamba, Archbishop of Koupéla assisted by Bishop Dèr Raphaël Kusiélé Dabiré, Bishop of Diébougou and Bishop Joachim Hermenegilde Ouédraogo, Bishop of Koudougou.
+He was consecrated and installed at Dori, Burkina Faso on 4 May 2013 by the hands of Archbishop Séraphin François Rouamba, Archbishop of Koupéla assisted by Bishop Der Raphaël Dabiré Kusiélé, Bishop of Diébougou and Bishop Joachim Hermenegilde Ouédraogo, Bishop of Koudougou.

 On 18 December 2024, Pope Francis appointed him Archbishop of the Roman Catholic Archdiocese of Bobo-Dioulasso.
 He succeeded Bishop Paul Yemboaro Ouédraogo, whose age-related resignation was accepted by The Holy Father that same day.
 He was installed there as archbishop on 2 February 2025, in a ceremony presided over by Cardinal Philippe Nakellentuba Ouédraogo, Archbishop Emeritus of Ouagadougou.